erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/22_controller_design.md

 This is why we feed the measured position of the robot ($R_M$) and the pendulum ($P_M'$) into a second simple model that provides us with the actual position of the robot end effector ($R_M'$).
 This position is subtracted from the target position coming from the path planning, so that the robot controller may attempt to compensate the error.

-The above diagrams also show how these three different control tasks can be easily integrated with each other.
+The above diagrams also show how these three different control tasks can be integrated with each other.
-By adding the estimator from the dampening controller to the process controller we can achieve a single control loop for all our applications (@Fig:integrated-controller).
+By adding the estimator to the dampening controller of the process controller we can achieve an integrated control flow for all our applications (@Fig:integrated-controller).
 Note that other external forces such as wind may also act of the platform and introduce additional error.
 The sensors and controllers might be sufficient to deal with such influences, but one could also imagine additional sensors and predictive model that modify the target torques of CMGs to further increase system performance.
 What remains is the challenge of implementing the dampening/rotation controller in a manner that actually produces stable behavior for all application scenarios and ideally under a wide range of parameters and uncertainties.